druckenclam/reactjs101/Ch04/props-state-introduction.md

 	}
 }

-// PropTypes 驗證，若傳入的 props type 不是 string 將會顯示錯誤 HelloMessage.propTypes = {
+// PropTypes Verification, If props type is not string, an error will be flagged HelloMessage.propTypes = {
   name: React.PropTypes.string,
 }

-// Prop 預設值，若對應 props 沒傳入值將會使用 default 值 Zuck HelloMessage.defaultProps = {
+// Prop default value, If props don't have name attribute, the default value will be Zuck HelloMessage.defaultProps = {
  name: 'Zuck',
 }